-Q: So here’s the deal: I love myself some “holiday”- scented candles and sprays.
+Q: So here’s the deal: I love holiday-scented candles and sprays.
 Pine, peppermint, eggnog, cinnamon, gingerbread … you name it, from the end of November until the beginning of January, my nose craves it.
-However, my tradition of burning the “Jingle All the Way Trilogy” at home must come to an end this year as I have a new housemate with chemical sensitivities.
+However, my tradition must come to an end this year because I have a new housemate with chemical sensitivities.
 Don’t get me wrong; she’s super festive (she started listening to Wham’s “Last Christmas” in mid-October) but all those artificial scents will have to go.
-From what we’ve discussed, natural holiday fragrances (i.e. those not originating from a can or paraffin candle) should be A-OK but I’ve been so reliant on mass-produced seasonal scents for so long that I don’t know where to start.
+From what I understand, natural holiday fragrances (i.e. those not originating from a can or paraffin candle) should be OK but I’ve been so reliant on mass-produced seasonal scents for so long that I don’t know where to start.
 Have any thoughts?

 While we’re on the topic of housemates and smells, I once had a mercifully short-lived roommate whom I not-so-endearingly nicknamed “Pigpen.”
 Long story short, he reeked.
 In fact, his entire room smelled and since we’re talking New York City rentals here, the entire two-bedroom apartment began to stink.
 It was an awful situation and I came pretty close to leaving out $5 in quarters and a note suggesting that he try discovering the wonderful world of washing machines.
 But I didn’t.
 Instead, I simmered stuff on the stove.
 Not exactly the most energy-efficient route but it did mask the Pigpen stank (open windows in the dead of winter also helped with the smell but not my gas bills).
 I’d also like to think that my stovetop simmering had magical qualities that made him move out.